Concept - Configuration

 Reloading

 For development purposes, a reloading mechanism of property files has been implemented.
-It can be enabled by setting intershop.configuration.CheckSource in icm.properties to true.
+It can be enabled by setting intershop.configuration.CheckSource to true.
 The delay for checking (and necessarily reloading) the property files can be set using intershop.configuration.CheckSourceInterval (which specifies the reloading interval in milliseconds).

 Configuration Locations